nolim1t/nolim1t/README.md

 - 🔭 I’m currently working on freedomtech
 - 🌱 I’m currently learning self-sovereign coinjoin applications like JoinMarket
 - 💬 Ask me about how to own your own data
-- 📫 How to reach me - **@nolim1t** on twitter / bitcoinhackers.org / telegram / wire messenger
+- 📫 How to reach me - **@nolim1t** on twitter / bitcoinhackers.org / telegram / wire messenger.
+You may use my [PGP key](https://nolim1t.co/key/pgpkey.asc.txt) to encrypt stuff too.

 <!--
 **nolim1t/nolim1t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.